JTSDK/jtsdk-tools/src/docs/windows/upgrades/Upgrade-3.0.2.md

 ```

 >NOTE - If you have problems doing the pull, or upgrade, remove the source
-folder `jtsdk-dotnet-core` and perform a new installation using the instructions
+folder `jtsdk-tools` and perform a new installation using the instructions
 from above.

 This concludes the installation and / or upgrade for `JTSDK Core Applications`.